klarna/kco_rest_java/CONTRIBUTING.md

 # Contributing to this Klarna project

-You are here to help on Klarna REST Java SDK?
-Awesome, feel welcome and read the following sections in order to know how to ask questions and how to work on something.
+Are you here to help with the Klarna REST Java SDK?
+Welcome!
+Please read the following to better understand how to ask questions or work on something.

 All members of our community are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please make sure you are welcoming and friendly in all of our spaces.